AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    Returns the stochiometric coefficient for the given species index and reaction index.

-   Frequently one does not need the full stochiometrix matrix, particularly if the system is large and only a single coefficent is needed.
+   Frequently one does not need the full stochiometrix matrix, particularly if the system is large and only a single coefficient is needed.

    :param speciesIndex: a floating species index from :meth:`getFloatingSpeciesIds`